Pricing Amazon Products: How to Set Your Listing Up for Profitability

 Most manufacturers and retailers aim for a profit goal of about 50% while distributors want around 30%.

-Your customers are the most important aspect of your product sales, but how do they affect pricing Amazon products?
+Your customers are the most important aspect of your product sales, but how do they affect Amazon product pricing?

 Now comes a tough decision: what kind of customer are you going to target to get your foot in the door?